-A proper c-coloring of an undirected graph is any assignment of colors from the palette $\{1, 2, \ldots, c\}$ to the vertices of the graph such that no two adjacent vertices receive the same color.
+A proper c-coloring of an undirected graph is any assignment of colors from the palette $\{1, 2, ..., c\}$ to the vertices of the graph such that no two adjacent vertices receive the same color.
 Graph coloring is another highly fundamental problem in TCS and graph theory with a wide range of applications.
-One of the most basic and applicable forms of graph coloring problems is $(\Delta + 1)$ coloring of graphs with maximum degree $\Delta$ as every graph admits such a coloring: we can color the vertices greedily and by the pigeonhole principle we never run out of color for each vertex as number of its neighbors is less than the available colors.
+The following is one of the most basic and applicable forms of graph coloring.